JohnLewisandPartners/custom-airflow-plugins/README.md

 ### BigQuery branch plugin
-This provides an operator that can be used to branch on the result of a BigQuery query
+This provides an operator that can be used to branch on the result of a BigQuery query Note - the version in master branch only works on airflow 1.10.
+There is a branch called airflow_1.9 that works on airflow 1.9

 ## Licence
 All code is licenced under the Apache licence.
 Please see [licence](LICENCE.md)